maltherd/deepsphere-fem/notes.md

 We can add that, for a given manifold, there exists an operator $L$, called the Laplacian operator, which eigenfunctions coincide with that manifold's Fourier basis.
 From now on, we will just look for an approximation of $L$.
 That is fine, because its eigendecomposition still gives us the Fourier Basis, and also we will see that doing this is simpler for our purposes.

 ### Graph Laplacian
-It has been shown that, by building a graph which nodes are sampled from a manifold, this graph's *Graph Laplacian*, defined as follows, tends to that manifold's Laplacian under certain conditions.
+It has been shown that, by building a graph which nodes are sampled from a manifold, this graph's *Graph Laplacian*, defined as follows, converge to that manifold's Laplacian under certain conditions.

 A graph $G$'s Laplacian is a matrix defined as :
 $$ \textbf{L} = \textbf{D} - \textbf{W} $$